kapilkumaria/DevSecOps-CI-pipeline-with-jenkins-sonarqube-trivy-and-jfrog/README/README.md

      * You will need this token when configuring SonarQube integration in Jenkins.

->> Note: For Jenkins secrets, use the 'Jenkinsfile' [Jenkinsfile](../jenkins/Jenkinsfile): This file is configured to pull secrets directly from Jenkins' internal secret management system.
+>> Note: For Jenkins secrets, use the [Jenkinsfile](../jenkins/Jenkinsfile): This file is configured to pull secrets directly from Jenkins' internal secret management system.

 2. AWS Secrets Manager